pyhys/minimalmodbus/trunk/doc/administrative.rst

 TODO
 ----
-* Type checking

   * Write more unittests
   * dummy_serial: Use isOpen() to make sure opening and closing works fine.
-* Unit tests for omegacn, incl port data
+  * Test with Python3 and 2to3
+  * Check error codes
+  * Test the dependency of pySerial in setup.py

+  * Upload files with ``scp -r`` instead

 For next release:
-  * Test with Python3
   * Bug tracker settings

-  * Test the dependency of pySerial in setup.py
-  * Upload files with ``scp -r`` instead
+.